StudioPixMix/ANE-Crashlytics/README.md

 Installation
 ---------

-The ANE binary (AirCrashlytics.ane) is located in the *bin* folder.
+The ANE binary (Crashlytics.ane) is located in the *bin* folder.
 You should add it to your application project's Build Path and make sure to package it with your app (more information [here](http://help.adobe.com/en_US/air/build/WS597e5dadb9cc1e0253f7d2fc1311b491071-8000.html)).

 Before you try to use this ANE, you should first complete the Crashlytics native workflow (iOS or Android) on a test project in order to get your API key.
 It is linked to your organization and is the same for all your apps, so you only need to do it once.